Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 We use different methods to collect data from and about you including through:

 - Direct interactions: You may give us your personal data by filling in forms or by corresponding with us in person, by email, by phone, by post or otherwise.
-This includes personal data you provide when creating an account with us and when you request marketing communications to be sent to you.
+This includes personal data you provide when creating an account with us, when you request marketing communications to be sent to you or when you use our Site or our Services.

 - Automated technologies or interactions: As you interact with our Site, we may automatically collect Technical Data about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies and other similar technologies.
 Please see below on Cookies for further information.